mwthinker/Tetris/README.md

 Open source
 ======
-All code in the src folder is under the MIT license (see LICENSE.txt).
+The project is under the MIT license (see LICENSE.txt).

 Building
 ======